Anaheim Hills: History

 Prior to the development, a few scattered low-density neighborhoods existed in the area, including Peralta Hills and Mohler Loop (tracts that still exist today) that were developed primarily in the 1940s and 1950s.
 The remaining portions of Anaheim Hills were primarily developed in the 1970s after rancher and land owner Louis Nohl sold his massive parcel in the foothills east of Anaheim.
 The area was taken over by Texaco Industries in 1970 when the company announced plans to develop an expansive and upscale master planned community of 7,000 homes, estates, and townhomes.
 The original master plan included a proposal for three new lakes with high-density condominiums clustered around these water features.
 The initial master plan proved unsustainable due to the topography and geology of the area.
 Construction of the community began in 1971 and was branded as a rural enclave and alternative to the more dense subdivisions emerging in the Orange County basin with homes on large lots, hiking trails, a golf course, and low densities.
 Anaheim Hills is the first residential development to utilize "Landform Grading."
 The community grew quickly and by 1974 the Orange Unified School District had constructed a high school to serve the growing community.

 In 1990, the city of Anaheim approved several large developments surrounding Weir Canyon Road (East Hills and The Highlands), expanding the community toward the 241 toll road.
 In 2007, the Irvine Company received approval for additional 2,500 homes just east of the 241 toll road on a parcel of land it has owned for over fifty years.
 However, in 2014 The Irvine Company donated the land for these additional 2,500 homes to the County of Orange to be preserved as open space.

 Geography

 Anaheim Hills is located just south of Yorba Linda, California, opposite the 91 freeway at Imperial Highway.
 The western border is the 55 freeway opposite the city of Orange, California.
-On the northeast side the community extends past Gypsum Canyon, bordered by unincorporated areas of Orange County and Cleveland National Forest (east).
-To the south is the Santa Ana foothills opposite the community of Villa Park, California.
+On the northeast side the community extends past Gypsum Canyon, bordered by unincorporated areas of Orange County and Cleveland National Forest.
+To the east lies more unincorporated national forest, including the Riverside County border and Corona city limits.
+To the south is Santiago Oaks Regional Park, stewarded by OC Parks, and the Santa Ana foothills opposite the community of Villa Park, California.
 The entirety of Anaheim Hills is within the city limits of Anaheim, California.